senlin/so-related-posts/readme.txt

 Since 2014.02.12 I have added a Settings Page where you can change the default title "Related Posts" into something of your liking.

 Since 2014.03.23 I have added a checkbox with which you can turn the Related Posts on or off per Post

+Since 2014.04.04 there is a premium version available with more built in options, such as custom styling from within the plugin and the possibility to add thumbnails.
+More information via [SO PLUS](https://senlinonline.com/plus/plugin/so-related-posts-plus/).

 = Background =